cryptic-game/cryptic/README.md

 The most popular is the client for your browser: [click here](https://play.cryptic-game.net/) But you can also play in a virtual terminal: [PyCrypCli](https://github.com/Defelo/PyCrypCli)

-More clients are everywhere in the internet, so it's your choice.
+More clients are everywhere on the internet, so it's your choice.

 If you want you can develop your own client. (**Bots are not allowed!**)